sean55123/PyNOTES/README.md

 # PyNOTES
-PyNOTES (NTU Optimization Technical Evaluation toolS) is packed with several useful package for all kind of optimization (eg. simulator-based, equation-oriented).
+PyNOTES (NTU Optimization Technical Evaluation toolS) is an useful packages for various optimization technique tools(eg. simulator-based, equation-oriented).

 Specifically, Simulated annealing (SA), Particle Swarm Optimization (PSO), and Bayesian Optimization (BO) are for single objective optimization.
 Fuzzy, and NSGA2, on the other hand, are for multi-objective optimization.